databrary/design/video-formats.md

 ### Performance and Quality

 H.264 encoding and decoding require far less resources than WebM.
 This is going to be important for video excerpts and for viewing/seeking on older machines.
 The compression quality of H.264 is also better, which makes it better for archival.
 (We'll see what MIAP says soon.)
+Encoding H.264 can be done around 1x (per core).

 [H.264 vs WebM](http://www.streamingmedia.com/Articles/ReadArticle.aspx?ArticleID=69351&PageNum=1)
 [H.264 vs WebM (a closer look)](http://www.streamingmedia.com/Articles/Editorial/Featured-Articles/WebM-vs.-H.264-A-Closer-Look-68594.aspx)